 Only a 30-minute bus ride from Central, an easily accessible option to introduce you to kayaking is the tourist hotspot Stanley.
-Known for its famous market and chill restaurants, Stanley has many options for both newbies and experts to kayak.
+Known for its famous market and chill restaurants, Stanley has many kayaking options for both newbies and experts.

 The main beach has many kayak rental options, including Stanley Main Beach Water Sport Centre, Hiwindlover Water Sports and Aqua-Bound Water Sport Centre.
-Count HK$ 80 per hour or HK$ 200 for 3 hours for a single kayak, HK$ 150 per hour and HK$ 350 for 3 hours, for a double kayak.
-Tours and courses available.
+Count HK$ 80 per hour or HK$ 200 for 3 hours for a single kayak, or HK$ 150 per hour and HK$ 350 for 3 hours for a double kayak.
+Both tours and courses are available.

 Watching the busy streets of Stanley melt away as you kayak into the serene waters will be the touch of vacation that you’re looking for!

-The St. Stephen’s Beach Water Sports Centre offers kayak rentals and tuitions for first-timers.
-With gorgeous views of Lamma Island and a less popular beach, St. Stephens offers an incredible option for those who want to venture into the sea with their kayaks.
-The cooler, fall months entail calmer waters compared to the choppy seas in summer.
-The centre also offers sailing dinghies and windsurfing boards if you are looking to widen your water sports skills!
+The St. Stephen’s Beach Water Sports Centre offers kayak rentals and tuition for first-timers.
+With gorgeous views of Lamma Island and a less popular beach, St. Stephen’s offers an incredible option for those who want to venture into the sea with their kayaks.
+The cooler fall months entail calmer waters compared to the choppy seas in summer.
+The centre also offers sailing dinghies and windsurfing boards if you are looking to widen your water sporting skills!

 Lower Cheung Sha Beach — Lantau

-The Lower Cheung Sha Beach in Lantau is known for its long sandy beach and its cows hanging here and there, but there’s also a centre, Long Coast Seasports, which offers sea kayaks with 1, 2 or 3 seats, so, you can totally bring your little ones for easy exploration of Lantau shores.
+The Lower Cheung Sha Beach in Lantau is known for its long sandy beach and its cows hanging here and there, but there’s also a centre, Long Coast Seasports, which offers sea kayaks with 1, 2, or 3 seats so that you can bring your little ones for easy exploration of Lantau shores.
 There are many routes for exploring, including Pui O, Tong Fuk, or nearby islands, based on your experience.
-Count HK$ 70 per hour for a single-seat sea kayak, HK$ 210 for half-day, HK$ 120 or HK$ 360 for 2 seaters, and HK$ 140 or 420 for 3 seaters.
+Count HK$ 70 per hour for a single-seat sea kayak, HK$ 210 for a half-day, HK$ 120 or HK$ 360 for 2-seaters, and HK$ 140 or HK$ 420 for 3-seaters.

-If you’re looking to enjoy a night in the wild, Long Cost Seasports also proposes glamping options, including safari tents and caravan packages.
-To get there, take the ferry to Mui Wo, and then a short ride on bus number 1 or 2 to Cheung Sha, to enjoy your day or weekend of adventure.
+If you’re looking to enjoy a night in the wild, Long Coast Seasports also proposes glamping options, including safari tents and caravan packages.
+To get there, take the ferry to Mui Wo, and then a short ride on bus no. 1 or 2 to Cheung Sha to enjoy your day or weekend of adventure.

 Kwun Yam Wan Beach — Cheung Chau

-Besides being famous for its charming fishing village and delicious snacks, Cheung Chau, which is just a ferry ride from Central, is also home to amazing water sport activities, especially at Kwun Yam Wan, the well-known beach where Olympic windsurfing champion Lee Lai Shan trained.
+Besides being famous for its charming fishing village and delicious snacks, Cheung Chau, which is just a ferry ride from Central, is also home to amazing water sport activities.
+This is especially true at Kwun Yam Wan, the well-known beach where Olympic windsurfing champion Lee Lai Shan trained.

-The Cheung Chau Windsurfing Centre.
-They offer both single and double sea kayaks by the hour, with which you can paddle around the island to discover breathtaking views.
+The Cheung Chau Windsurfing Centre – they offer both single and double sea kayaks by the hour, with which you can paddle around the island to discover breathtaking views.
 There is also an accompanying outdoor café boasting delicious tapas and light meals (including vegetarian options) along with reasonably priced drinks.
-Count HK$ 100 for a single-seat kayak, HK$ 150 for a double-kayak, and HK$ 180 for a 3 seat kayak, per hour.
+Count HK$ 100 for a single-seat kayak, HK$ 150 for a double-seat kayak, and HK$ 180 for a triple-seat kayak per hour.

-For a lesser-known kayaking spot in Cheung Chau, venture slightly further down to Kwun Yam Beach, where the family-owned business, Hing Kee Beach Store offers not just kayaking equipment but also a range of local and international snacks and drinks!
+For a lesser-known kayaking spot in Cheung Chau, venture slightly further down to Kwun Yam Beach, where family-owned business Hing Kee Beach Store offers not just kayaking equipment but also a range of local and international snacks and drinks!

-The beach also has barbecue pits, and you can pick up all the ingredients at the store.
-This 70-year-old shack has been in the family for generations, and the current owner, Derek Liu, likes to maintain the low-ley, homely vibe.
+The beach also has barbecue pits, and you can pick up all your ingredients at the store.
+This 70-year-old shack has been in the family for generations, and current owner Derek Liu has maintained its low-key, homey vibe.

 Plover Cove — Tai Po

-In the midst of a gorgeous country park, is the largest reservoir in Hong Kong.
-Plover Cove and Tai Mei Tuk village are only 30-minute away from Tai Po Market, and either minibus number 20C or bus number 75K can drop you there.
+In the midst of a gorgeous country park is the largest reservoir in Hong Kong.
+Plover Cove and Tai Mei Tuk village are only 30 minutes away from Tai Po Market, and either minibus no. 20C or 75K can drop you there.
 This picturesque location, where you are surrounded by hills and calm waters, is ideal for beginner kayakers and water sports lovers.
 You can rent your kayak at Tai Mei Tuk Water Sports Centre.

-Venture out and explore this area, not just through water, but also through road as this is well-known spot to hike or ride bikes!
+Venture out and explore this area not just through water, but also through roads, as this is a well-known spot for hiking and cycling!